MetanoKid/coding-scars/_drafts/log-window-2.md

 Hello again!
 I was waiting for you to continue with our Log Window!

 In the last post we created the basic UI and functionality.
-However, that window did little by itself so we want to _convert it into a component_ we can plug into other projects.
+However, that window does little by itself so we want to _convert it into a component_ we can plug into other projects.
 That way, we could focus on building a nice project with the help of a logging window!

 Grabbed a drink?
 Then we're ready to start!

 # The host program

 We said we wanted to use the window from another project, right?
-Why don't we start building that, first?
+Why don't we start building that first?

 Let's add a new C# project into our solution.
 This time, we don't want a `WPF Application` but a `Console Application`.
 Let's give it a meaningful name... like `HostProgram`.